 The frequency band 1 240-1 300 MHz is allocated worldwide to the amateur service on a secondary basis and is used for a range of applications.
 The amateur-satellite service (Earth-to-space) may operate in the frequency band 1 260-1 270 MHz under No. 5.282 of the Radio Regulations.

-The frequency band 1 240-1 300 MHz is also allocated worldwide to the Radionavigation-Satellite Service (RNSS) in the space-to-Earth direction on a primary basis.
-Many RNSS systems are operational and various types of RNSS receivers are being in use.
-Report ITU-R M.2458 summarizes the RNSS applications in this frequency band.
+The frequency band 1 240-1 300 MHz is also allocated worldwide to the Radionavigation-Satellite Service (RNSS) in the space-to-Earth and space-to-space direction on a primary basis.
+Many RNSS systems are operational, and various types of RNSS receivers are being used.
+Report ITU-R M.2458 summarizes the RNSS applications in this frequency band and Recommendation ITU-R M. 1902 gives the technical characteristics and protection criteria of the RNSS (space-to-Earth) receivers in the frequency band 1 240-1 300 MHz.

+[ The number of RNSS receivers in the frequency band will increase significantly with the ubiquitous deployment of receivers used in many applications.]

 Resolution 774 (WRC-19) invites ITU-R to study possible technical and operational measures to ensure the protection of RNSS (space-to-Earth) receivers from the amateur and amateur-satellite services in the frequency band 1 240-1 300 MHz, without considering the removal of these amateur and amateur-satellite service allocations.